 (Offered as ARHA 441 and FAMS 441.)
 Intended for advanced film/video production students, this course will explore creative documentary practice through readings, weekly screenings and production assignments.
 Each student will complete a series of projects working both as a single maker and in collaboration with other members of the class.
 Topics may include: shooting the interview; scripting, performance and reenactment; history and narrativity; place and space; ethnography and the “embedded” filmmaker.
 We will also host visiting filmmakers and, where possible, visit a cultural institution which supports and screens cutting-edge documentary work.

 The course will be taught annually but will focus on a set of revolving themes and issues that inform contemporary documentary filmmaking and the critical discourse that surrounds it.
 The theme for fall 2016 will be “Places and Spaces.”
 One 3-hour class (some of which will include field shooting and research trips) and one evening screening each week.

 Requisite: A prior 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
 Fall semester.
-Professor Levine.2019-20: Offered in Fall 2019
+Professor Levine.2020-21: Not offered

 (Offered as ARHA 444 and FAMS 444) Essay filmmaking is a dynamic form with many commonly cited attributes—the presence of an authorial voice, an emphasis on broad themes, an eclectic approach to genre, and the tendency to digress or draw unexpected connections.
 Yet, true to its nature, the precise definition of the essay film is in constant flux.
 It can be both personal and political, individual and collective, noble and mischievous.
 Essay filmmakers themselves are equally diverse, ranging from established film auteurs to Third Cinema activists and contemporary video artists.